rabid-unicorn/reverse-pioneer/_posts/2014-10-23-introduction.md

 ---
 {% include JB/setup %}

 Call me Mormon.
 Most people have, or did.
-I’m not sure if I’ve ever been Mormon enough for my grandparents on my mother’s side.
+I’m not sure if I’ve ever been Mormon enough for my mother's parents.

 Mormon—those who don’t masterbate or booze up—if I ever do come around to allowing myself the popular pleasures that the doctrine forbids, I will be a Mormon still.
 Mormonism is so abrasive, it can’t help but be this way.